 |• Elizabeth Hill||• Jeanette Banks Wright|

-As the chapter began to expand, the graduate members felt that they could better serve the community through an alumnae chapter.
+Until 1945, Iota Chapter consisted of collegiate and non-collegiate women.
+As the chapter began to expand, the non-collegiate members felt that they could better serve the community through an alumnae chapter.
 With the approval and assistance of Grand Chapter, the Alpha Omicron Sigma Chapter was chartered in 1945, making it the first alumnae chapter in the area.
 After the sorority changed its nomenclature system in the late 1950s, the Alpha Omicron Sigma Chapter became known as the Boston Alumnae Chapter.